 I openly stand against conversion therapy of any sort.
 While everything remains open to exploration and deep thought in psychoanalytic psychotherapy, I am well aware of the dangers of overly challenging and inappropriately questioning sexual and gender identities (even when they are still forming/emerging) and I consciously work with special caution when it comes to these areas.

-I normally work on a long-term, open-ended basis, seeing clients (same day and time every week or twice/three-times weekly) and staying with them until they feel they have resolved their issues.
+The therapy I offer is usually on a long-term, open-ended basis, seeing clients (same day and time every week or twice/three times weekly) and staying with them until they feel they have resolved their issues.

 It is also possible to contract short-term counselling (12 sessions) if you are coming with a particular theme or issue you want to explore and focus on.